Download here the 2018-2019 update on the GEO Global Water Sustainability.

 In addition to suggesting a strategy for coordination, this Initiative will also provide a set of recommendations for implementation including preliminary proposals for new activities.
 Part of this will involve expanding the geographical scope of GEOGLOWS by bringing more GEO Members into the Initiative.

-Members: Brazil, Canada, Colombia, Costa Rica, EC, Germany, Mexico, the Netherlands, USA.
+Members: Brazil, Canada, Colombia, Costa Rica, France, EC, Germany, Mexico, the Netherlands, USA.

 Participating Organizations: CODATA, WMO.